ci010/electron-vue-next/docs/index.md

 *I started to learn electron & vue by the great project [electron-vue](https://github.com/SimulatedGREG/electron-vue).
 This project is also inspired from it.*

+*Holpfully, you generally learn how to use rollup & its plugin API from this project* :)

 ## Features

 - Electron 10